weatherlink/v2-api/_pages/authentication.md

 **The API Secret must be protected and must never be passed as a parameter to the API.**

 If your API Secret is compromised it will allow others to access the API while pretending to be you.
-If your API Secret is compromised please [contact the Davis Instruments/WeatherLink engineering team](support).
+If this occurs please go back to the Account page at <a href="https://www.weatherlink.com/account">https://www.weatherlink.com/account</a> and click the `Generate v2 Key` button again.
+This will delete the old API Secret and create a new API Secret.
+You will then need to update your code to use the new API Secret.

+Please note that the API Key will not be changed and can not be deleted when generating a new API Secret.

 ## API Request Timestamp